 For example, stomach sleepers typically need more support to prevent the lower back from overarching.
 However, that same support might be too much for a side sleeper who needs the mattress to conform and contour to their shoulders and hips.
 Back sleepers maintain a relatively neutral posture and therefore, sleep well on a variety of mattress types and firmness levels.

 Amerisleep has been making mattresses since 2007.
 They’ve developed an ongoing commitment to eco-friendly packaging, materials, and shipping to support growing environmental concerns.
 Innovative technologies in their mattresses, such as Bio-Pur®, address some of the problems inherent to foam like heat buildup.

 Mattresses aren’t the only Amerisleep products on the market.
 Amerisleep also sells foundations and bedding online and in their brick and mortar stores.
 You can try each of the mattresses in an Amerisleep showroom to get a sense of your preferred comfort level.
-Amerisleep has embraced the bed in a box mattress revolution by offering all of their beds online.
+Amerisleep has embraced the mattress in a box revolution by offering all of their beds online.
 Once purchased, the mattress gets shipped directly to your door.

 Amerisleep’s five models are the following:

 - Amerisleep AS1: Amerisleep’s only two-layer model is also the shortest model (10 inches).
 It’s ideal for people seeking a very firm mattress, stomach sleepers, and back sleepers, but is too firm for side sleepers.

 - Amerisleep AS2: The AS2 has an added transition layer of HIVE® technology to reinforce proper sleeping positions.
 It stands 12 inches high and is Amerisleep’s best mattress for back pain.